-FHFNZ operates from leased offices at Tower B, Level 6, 100 Carlton Gore Road, Newmarket, Auckland.
+FHFNZ operates from leased offices at Tower B, Level 6, 100 Carlton Gore Road.
+Newmarket, Auckland.
 In 2008 the lease was signed for a period of six years with the right of renewal.
 This was exercised a year early with the next right of renewal in 2017.
+PEt operating lease commitments are contracted for residential apartments for employees.

-PEI operating lease commitments are contracted for residential apartments for employees.
-FHFNZ leases a photocopier from Ricoh Finance.
+PE) operating lease commitments are contracted for residential apartments for employ FHFNZ leases a photocopier from Ricoh Finance.
 The lease expires in October 2017.